almto3/MyQueue/README.md

   1. Using third party API's, search across all [supported services](#supported-services), and return the results in one place.
   1. Also allow the user to queue media items, if they exist in any of the [supported services](#supported-services).

-**For more information**

-**** is now included in the repo, please download it and let us know what you think!!

 ### Supported Services
-Netflix, HBO GO, Hulu & Amzaon Prime
+Netflix, HBO GO, Hulu & Amazon Prime

-### Future Releases
-* Sorting media items by category
-* Browse function being able to show multiple sources at once
-* Detailed search through media items
-* More details about the Movie or TV show and Trailer playing in the app.

 ### Copyright information
 * API Used: [themoviedb.org](themoviedb.org) & [guidebox.com](guidebox.com)